aneldev/dyna-ts-react-module-boilerplate/README.md

 `yarn lint`

-Update the `tslint.json` with your own preferences.
+Update the `tslint.json` with your preferences.

 ## Analyse dependencies

 Run `yarn build-analyze` and check which dependencies will be delivered in your module.

 # Test